scottiiiOnTheSide/LogSeq_FrontEnd/Notes.md

 -----------------------------------------------------------------------------------------

+### 01. 31.
+2024
+@1210 newTag functionality already in place in <Instants >.
+Connected to the option within
+	    <ManageMacros > works just as expected :D !
+It's great to see previous, well planned
+	    functionality be reimplemented to smoothly...

+****To Do Next:
+		- remaining functionality
+			- in <ManageMacros > create body object, then use setSocketMessage
+			- in <Instant > intepret socketMessage state change with conditional within Initial useEffect
+			- write action_ functions for
+				- deleting a tag ( accessAPI.manageGroup() )
+				- newCollection ( accessAPI.newGroup() )
+				- renaming a collection, deleting or making collection private ( accessAPI.manageGroup() )
+			- write 'makePrivate' conditional within groups/manage/:makePrivate

 ### 01. 27.
 2024
 @1425 Options for manageCollections option in menu now working.
 Note: implementation is -abit- glitchy, but suffices for now...